organix/uFork/ufork-wasm/sponsor.md

 The pre-allocated signal event is not initially part of the event queue.
-When the _peripheral_ needs to signal the _controller_, signal event is added to the event queue.
+When the _peripheral_ needs to signal the _controller_, the signal event is added to the event queue.
 The _sponsor_ of the signal event is the sponsor of the _controller_.
 The _status_ of the signal event